 Known to millions as "Dr. Love," radio and television personality Dr. Jamie Turndorf has been delighting audiences for three decades with her engaging blend of professional expertise and spicy humor.
 Her success is largely due to her remarkable ability to turn clinical psychobabble into entertaining and easy-to-understand concepts that transform lives.

 She has authored several books on resolving relationship conflicts with partners, friends, family members and children.
 Hay House has published her latest two books, Kiss Your Fights Good-bye: Dr. Love’s 10 Simple Steps to Cooling Conflict and Rekindling Your Relationship (January 2014) and her number one international bestselling Love Never Dies: How to Reconnect and Make Peace with the Deceased (August 2015), which introduces her new Trans-Dimensional Grief Therapy method and Dialoguing with the Departed technique.
-Love Never Dies has been translated into 34 languages.

 For the past 2.5 years, the Love Never Dies radio show has been the most listened to hour on Hay House Radio, surpassing the shows of spiritual giants like Wayne Dyer, James Van Praagh, Caroline Myss and others.

 Beginning in February 2017, Dr. Turndorf brings her Love Never Dies radio show to DreamVisions7 radio network, which is heard on the 2nd and 4th Sunday of each month on WMEX 1510am Boston, and in 136 countries.